ThatOneCalculator/NerdFetch/README.md

 - Uptime detection that is actually good
 - Unlike neofetch, it uses almost no resources
 - Portable
-- Techically POSIX compliant

 Know issues:

 - In [Cool-Retro-Term](https://github.com/Swordfish90/cool-retro-term), the coffee icon shows up as a Chinese character.
 To fix this, simply change the default font to a NerdFont you installed, or change the existing coffee icon to nf-fa-coffee ( ) from the [NerdFonts cheet sheet](https://www.nerdfonts.com/cheat-sheet).
 - No support for macOS/BSD package managers/uptime calculations.
-- When run with `/bin/sh` (POSIX) it works but the colors don't display properly